Danilo09/gym-typescript/README.md

 - For the links: React anchor link smooth scroll
 - For the forms: React hook form
 - For the fonts: Google Fonts
+- For the animations: Framer Motion
+- For the icons: Hero Icons